Our Services

 Helpful Resources

-Pregnancy hormones can cause breast tissue to expand into the underarm along the milk line, making the armpits feel sore, swollen, or a bit lumpy, sometimes even before a missed period.
+Sore, swollen, or lumpy armpits during early pregnancy are common.
+Pregnancy hormones cause breast tissue to expand along the milk line into the underarm area, sometimes even before a missed period.

 If you're pregnant (or think you might be) and notice pain in armpit, you're not alone.
 Many women are surprised to feel soreness, tenderness, or even swelling under the arms during early pregnancy.
 While it can feel unusual or concerning, this symptom is often linked to normal breast changes.